TheBestTvarynka/Dataans/doc/web_server/README.md

 > It is an initial version of the document and the implementation hasn't started yet.
 The content may be changed in the future.
 > All comments, feedback, questions, and proposals are highly welcome.

+> [!CAUTION]
+> This document is outdated.
+Wait an update in the near future.

 # Motivation

 Currently (23.11.2024), all notes, spaces, files, and all other data are saved only on the user's computer without any synchronization between devices or even between client-server.